cj-mills/christianjmills/_posts/2022-8-8-IceVision-to-OpenVINO-to-Unity-Tutorial-Windows-1.md

 **Define path for OpenVINO IR xml model file**

-The conversion script generates an XML containing information about the model architecture and a BIN file that stores the trained weights.
+The conversion script generates an XML file containing information about the model architecture and a BIN file that stores the trained weights.
 We need both files to perform inference.
 OpenVINO uses the same name for the BIN file as provided for the XML file.

 ```python